Dead Simple Python Cover

 Author Bio

-Jason C. McDonald is a software developer, speaker, and author of both fiction and non-fiction.
-By day, he works as a Principal Consultant at Sparq, specializing in Python software engineering.
-By night, he is the founder of MousePaw Media, an open source software organization where he trains software development interns.
+Jason C. McDonald is a software engineer, manager, speaker, and author of both fiction and nonfiction.
+By day, he works as the Director of Community Development at OWASP Foundation.
+By night, he is the founder of MousePaw Media (https://mousepawmedia.com/), an open source software organization where he trains software development interns.
 You can usually find him haunting his local coffee shops.

 Table of contents